Guichaguri/SimpleRestRouting/README.md

 This only maps a combination of the URL and the HTTP method to an specific PHP file.

+You have to manually require the files you need or your autoloader, write all the code to handle the requests, validate things such as authorization manually.
+You probably would want to use a simple framework such as [Slim](https://www.slimframework.com/) instead.

 ## Routing
 Each endpoint is mapped to a file, this is done through rewrite rules on Apache, IIS or Nginx.